The Great Peacemaker

 Wampum belt of Hiawatha, which serves as the basis of the Six Nations flag,

 resembles this parable to me in symbol, strikingly.
+The squares are in different location from the tree, but still connected to it nonetheless.

 Burying Their Weapons of War